New: Republic of the Congo Holidays

 Olly teaching the class

-After the lesson we did indeed head outside so that coach Starford could guide the older children through a football lesson.
+After the lesson, we did indeed head outside so that coach Starford could guide the older children through a football lesson.
 It was utter chaos, but the children were delighted to have balls to play with and ran circles around him as he tried to rein them in.
-Eventually he succeeded and a training session was underway.
-A young, vibrant girl declared that she was better than all the boys at football and then proceeded to prove herself right by maintaining dominance over the mini-matches that ensued.
+Eventually, he succeeded and a training session was underway.
+A young girl declared that she was better than all the boys at football and then proceeded to prove her assertion right by maintaining dominance over the mini-matches that ensued.

 The younger children (around 6 years and under), watched wistfully as the older kids played (one toddler even attempting to join despite her diminutive stature) until another ball was produced for them to play with.
 What then occurred was perhaps the funniest game of football I have ever seen – the only apparent rule was to run to the front of the swarm of children and kick the ball forward.
 This game took place over a large space of dirt and saw several of the adults join in as the ball went beyond the limits of the play area.